-I treasure my wife, son, and future children as if they were my own.
+I treasure my wife and children as if they were my own.
 Which I’m not convinced they really are.
 I keep feeling like I’m going to wake up and find it was all some elaborate practical joke.
-Frankly, that’s easier to believe than the idea that I’ve have such a beautiful wife, much less that my genetic code could possibly have contributed to such an awesome kid.
+Frankly, that’s easier to believe than the idea that I’ve have such a beautiful wife, much less that my genetic code could possibly have contributed to such an awesome pair of kids.
 But supposedly this is actually happening.
 Heh.

 My Wife, Sarah